loomio/loomio-docs/en/src/policy/subscriptions/pricing_faq.md

 ## Payment
 ### What payment methods do you accept?
 We accept all major credit or debit cards (Visa, Mastercard, American Express).
 All payments are processed in USD and deducted in the currency of your credit card.
-Payment via invoice and bank transfer is available for annual plans.
+Payment via invoice is available for annual plans.
+Payment via international bank transfer is only accepted on annual Loomio Private Server plans.
 Additional fees may apply.

 ### Will I have to provide my credit card details up front if I want to start a trial only?
 No, we do not require any payment information until you choose to purchase a plan.